AndyObtiva/db-gui/README.md

 Or, run one of the aliases: `db-ui` / `dbgui` / `db-gui`

 Note that it stores the last connection details under `~/.db_gui`, and will auto-connect using that configuration on startup for extra convenience (in the future, there is the potential to support multiple connection configurations).

+### Menu Items

+**Edit -> Copy Table**

+Click on this menu item to copy the table data as a formatted string to the clipboard.

+**Edit -> Copy Selected Row**

+Click on this menu item to copy the selected row data as a formatted string to the clipboard.

 ## Change Log